It pays to shop around

 What about your stuff?

-It is important to insure for the rebuild cost for your house and full replacement value for your contents.
+It's important to insure for the full rebuild cost of your house and the full replacement value for your contents.
 Always keep in mind the total amount that you initially agreed to insure and contact your insurance company if you need to increase the amount.
 If you under insure your house, you are likely to be left frustrated and out-of-pocket if you have to make a claim.
 Choosing your sum insured amount can be daunting, especially if you are a first-time home owner.
 There are some great tools to help you with this process: